 New: “The Epistle” newsletter from LPC is now online

 The LPC “Epistle,” a monthly newsletter that has been published for many years on paper, is now online.
 This is the first issue expressly written for online distribution and one of many to follow.
 Click here to read

 Song of the week:

-which will be woven into the sermon.
+which was woven into the sermon.

 21 August – Song: “We are the Champions” by Queen – Lyrics